-Won-Hyo Pattern – Instructor Preview & Insights
+Won-Hyo Pattern – Preview & Insights

 TKDCoaching’s TKD Patterns Hub provides instructors with clear teaching insights, coaching cues, and step-by-step guidance for every ITF pattern.
-This page offers an instructor-focused preview of Hon-Hyo, highlighting key technical details, common errors to watch for, and practical coaching ideas you can apply immediately in class.
+This page offers an instructor-focused preview of Won-Hyo, highlighting key technical details, common errors to watch for, and practical coaching ideas you can apply immediately in class.

 Won-Hyo Pattern